swapnilbawane/marvelfandom-quiz/README.md

 # "Marvel Fandom” quiz

+## Tech Stack:
-This project is a CLI app made with NodeJs.
+A CLI app made with Javascript in Repl.it IDE.

+## About Project:
 This project was made as part of Level Zero of [Neogcamp](www.neog.camp).

 Marvel Fandom quiz consists of 6 questions about Marvel and 4 options are given to answer the question.